04 Apr Understanding herbal extracts: it’s all in the detail

-Brigitte Gallagher explains how to understand extracts in herbal medicines such as St John’s Wort and many more
+Brigitte Flower explains how to understand herbal extracts in medicines such as St John’s Wort and many more

 This is where it gets a bit more tricky.
 Let’s look at an example.

 You find two packets of St John’s Wort: ‘Product A’ contains 425mg of extract and ‘Product B’ contains 334mg.
-So, you might think that Product A is stronger and therefore the better product.
+So, you might think that Product A is stronger and has more herbal extracts and is therefore the better product.
 But this is only part of the story.
-If you look on the back of a packet of THR-approved herbal medicine, you will see information something like this, taken from our HRI Good Mood (St John’s Wort):
+If you look on the back of a packet of THR-approved herbal medicine, you will see information about what’s in it.

 Let’s compare this to product A:

 Each tablet contains 425mg of extract (as dry extract) from St John’s Wort aerial parts (Hypericum perforatum L.) (3.5-6:1) (equivalent to 1490- 2550mg of St John’s Wort).

 Here, you’ll notice the higher extract amount but the volume of raw material used in the extract per tablet is lower – 1490-2550mg, compared with 1670 – 2338mg.
 This is reflected in the lower ratio too (3.5-6.1).
 Not all THR medicines have a ratio stated on the pack but they will all state the equivalent volume of raw materials.

 You might be wondering why there is a range, rather than a set amount of raw material in each tablet.
 This is to allow for variations in the strength of the raw material; herbs are living organisms which can have plenty of natural variations, just like other plants you find growing in your garden.

 Finally, be careful with herbal supplements (these are products which don’t have a THR) as these products will include the weight of excipients in the extract amount and the actual amount of herb in the product will always be lower than a THR.
 Excipients are materials added to the extract to stabilise it and create the tablet, such as silica or maltodextrin.